hashicorp/terraform-website/content/source/docs/cloud/vcs/bitbucket-server.html.md

 ~> **Important:** Terraform Cloud needs to contact your Bitbucket Server instance during setup and during normal operation.
 For the SaaS version of Terraform Cloud, this means Bitbucket Server must be internet-accessible; for Terraform Enterprise, you must have network connectivity between your Terraform Enterprise and Bitbucket Server instances over both SSH and HTTP or HTTPS.
 Bitbucket Server repository clone operations are performed over SSH on the port the Bitbucket Server instance uses.

-## Before You Begin: Determine Your Bitbucket Server/Data Center Version
+## Before You Begin: Determine Your Bitbucket Server Version

 Terraform Cloud requires support for the delivery of webhooks to perform many operations, including tracking newly available configuration versions.
 When using Bitbucket Server version 5.3 or lower, Atlassian's webhooks plugin is required to be configured on Bitbucket Server.
 If using version 5.4 or higher, no plugin is required, as webhooks are supported natively.